syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Working-with-Spreadsheet.md

 ---
 layout: post
 title: Working with Spreadsheet | Spreadsheet | Syncfusion
-description: This section explains that how to access the worksheets and grids in Spreadsheet for windowsforms/Syncfusion.
+description: This section explains that how to access the worksheets and grids in Spreadsheet for Syncfusion Essential WindowsForms.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug